mtkennerly/gfmarkup-vscode/README.md

 * Syntax highlighting.
-* HTML preview of the final document, including table of contents, clickable links, and synchronized scrolling.
+* HTML preview of the final document, including table of contents, clickable links, synchronized scrolling, and live updates as you type.

 ![Extension demo](demo.gif)

 ## Usage

-The extension will automatically recognize any file whose name ends with `.gfm.txt`.
-If your files don't match that pattern, you can either enable the `gfmarkup.autoScan` setting or issue the `Scan files for markup flag` command.
-See the following sections for more info.
+The extension will automatically recognize any file whose name ends with `.gfm.txt` or whose content begins with `;format:gf-markup`.

+See the next section for how to use the HTML preview.

 ## Commands